 How to get to Antelope Canyon X?

-Canyon X is located within the same Antelope Canyon as the epic Upper & Lower Antelope Canyon.
+Antelope Canyon X is located within the same Antelope Canyon as the epic and famous Upper Antelope Canyon & Lower Antelope Canyon.
 If you are going from Page, AZ, take the same direction as to Upper & Lower Antelope Canyons – road 98 to Kayenta.
-The entrance to Canyon X is located around 10 miles southeast of Page at milepost 307.8 (you will pass Lower Antelope Canyon on your left and Upper Antelope Canyon on your right).
+The entrance to Antelope Canyon X is located around 10 miles southeast of Page at milepost 307.8 (you will pass Lower Antelope Canyon on your left and Upper Antelope Canyon on your right).

-You can enter the canyon only through the Taadidiin Tours.
-The Navajo Nation Park & Recreation Department mandates all hiking and photography tours must given a tour guide.
+You can enter the Antelope Canyon X only through the Taadidiin Tours.
+The Navajo Nation Park & Recreation Department mandates all hiking and photography tours must be given a tour guide.
 The tour guide must be employed by a company authorized by the Navajo Nation Parks & Recreation Department.
-They will get you with the shuttle to the canyon entrance and tour will be guided – there is no self-guiding option available to visit this canyon.
+They will get you with the shuttle to the Antelope Canyon X entrance and the tour will be guided – there is no self-guiding option available to visit this canyon.

-Taadidiin Tours is open everyday from 9:00 AM to 3:00 PM.
+Taadidiin Tours is open every day from 9:00 AM to 3:00 PM.
 The typical tour lasts 1.5h.
-They offer you 3 options:
+They offer you 2 options:

-- Regular Hiking Tour (no bags, tripods allowed – you can take only camera, and they are very strict in this limitation)
+- Antelope Canyon X Regular Hiking Tour.
+It’s 1.5 hour.
+No bags, no tripods or monopods.
+You can take only camera, and they are very strict in this limitation.
+Book your trip.

-- Photography Tour – it lasts 3 hours, and you are allowed to take a tripod and one camera bag
+- Antelope Canyon X Photography Tour – it lasts 3 hours.
+What’s important you are allowed to take a tripod and one camera bag, if you wish.
+You can book it here.

 If you are traveling with RV, it might be a more convenient option to choose a campground or RV park.
 Unfortunately, options are limited here.
 If you need a campground, we can recommend Page Lake Powell Campground.